 Zone 3 is different.
 There's a single pair of outdoor speakers, but they need more power than indoor speakers.
 To get them to play at decent volume levels we "bridge" (combine) four amplifier channels into two.

-You may have noticed that the music player in our multi-channel amplifier illustrations looks a lot like the Sonos CONNECT.
+You may have noticed that the music player in our multi-channel amplifier illustrations looks a lot like the Sonos CONNECT (which has been discontinued and replaced by the Sonos Port).
 That's no accident, it's a popular choice for systems like the ones in our examples.
-Just remember, if you want to play different music in each zone, you'll need a CONNECT for every one.
+Just remember, if you want to play different music in each zone, you'll need a Port for every one.